Support for clients with complex needs

-The Service provision framework: Complex Needs March 2020 provides practice guidance to ensure the consistent and high quality delivery of Complex Needs services across Victoria, including MACNI and SfHRT.
+The Service Provision Framework: Complex Needs (August 2023) provides practice guidance for the Complex Needs Coordinators across Victoria to ensure consistent and high quality delivery of Complex Needs services (MACNI and SfHRT).

-The frame work is effective from March 2020 and will be reviewed annually to reflect continuous improvement developments in complex needs service responses.
+The framework is effective from August 2023 and will be reviewed annually to reflect continuous improvement developments in complex needs service responses.

-A suite of forms and templates that support the framework's implementation can be provided by your local Complex Needs Coordinator (see Contacts).
+A suite of forms and templates that support the framework's implementation can be provided by local Complex Needs Coordinators (see Contacts).